file-format/Docs/en/cad/fzz.md

 ## What is an FZZ file?

-The ".fzz" file extension is associated with **Fritzing**, an open-source hardware initiative that makes electronics accessible as creative material for anyone.
+The **".fzz" file** extension is associated with **Fritzing**, an open-source hardware initiative that makes electronics accessible as creative material for anyone.
 Fritzing allows users to design and document their electronic projects.
-The ".fzz" file is **Fritzing Shareable Project File** which means it contains information about components, connections and layout of particular electronics project created using Fritzing.
+The **fzz file** is **Fritzing Shareable Project File** which means it contains information about components, connections and layout of particular electronics project created using Fritzing.

  ##  FZZ file - Brief Overview